top of page

 Founded in 1982, the Regina Food Bank's mission is to serve those most vulnerable in our community through food provision, essential skills development, and connections to community support and opportunities.

 At the Regina Food Bank, we believe continuous improvement and innovation are essential to addressing the complex issues behind hunger and food insecurity.
-As we launch our new strategic plan this year, we're reimagining what it means to be a food bank and transforming our service delivery models during a time of unprecedented community need.
+As we begin to execute on year 2 of our strategic plan, we're committed to continue impacting what it means to be a food bank and expand our service delivery models during a time of unprecedented community need.

 The Opportunity